NgModules help organize an application into cohesive blocks of functionality.

 These directives belong to the

-Components, directives and pipes belong to one module — and one module only.
+Components, directives, and pipes belong to one module only.

 Never re-declare classes that belong to another module.

-The application fails to compile until we declare the contact component, directive and pipe.
+The application won't compile until you declare the contact component, directive, and pipe.

 declarations in the